UK manufacturing activity index PMI. See what the "PMI Index" is in other dictionaries. Euro Area PMI chart

 Source: IHS Markit

 Production volumes and new orders continued their strong growth in February.
-However, the increase in the corresponding indicators was the lowest since September, reflecting the slowdown in the sector as a whole.
+However, the increase was the smallest since September, reflecting slower growth in the sector as a whole.

-The growth of new orders was once again held back by the fall in export orders, which has been observed for three and a half years.
+The growth of new orders was again restrained by the fall in export orders, which has been observed for three and a half years.

-Employment growth also slowed in February.
-Some companies hired additional staff to increase production capacity, while others streamlined operations through job cuts.
+The rate of employment growth also slowed in February.
+Some companies hired additional staff to increase production capacity, while others streamlined operations by cutting jobs.

-Purchasing activity in the manufacturing industry also declined, but growth remained strong and above the long-term average.
-At the same time, stocks of finished products and raw materials were reduced.
+Purchasing activity in the manufacturing industry also decreased, but growth rates remained significant and were above long-term averages.
+At the same time, inventories of finished products and raw materials decreased.

-Purchase prices rose again in February, but inflation was the second lowest in four years.
+Purchase prices rose again in February, but inflation rates were the second lowest in four years.

-Despite slowing activity last month, companies expect rising demand, new long-term contracts and a rebound in economic growth to boost production over the next 12 months.
+Despite slower activity last month, companies expect rising demand, new long-term contracts and renewed economic growth to boost output over the next 12 months.

 "February data continues to point to a healthy sector.
-Market conditions are up in the context of long-term averages.
-Most encouragingly, the degree of optimism was the brightest since May 2015," said Paul Smith, Senior Economist at IHS Markit.
+Market conditions have improved in line with long-term averages.
+Most encouragingly, optimism was at its strongest since May 2015," said Paul Smith, senior economist at IHS Markit.

-At the same time, the growth of manufacturing activity in the US slowed down in February compared to the previous month, being less than analysts' expectations.
-Companies are spending and investing less.
+At the same time, earlier the growth of manufacturing activity in the US slowed down in February compared to the previous month, being less than analysts' expectations.
+Companies began to spend and invest less.

-The index of business activity (ManufacturingPMI) in the US manufacturing sector in February fell to 54.3 points from 55.0 points a month earlier, according to data from Markit Economics, which calculate this indicator.
-Analysts polled had expected a slight decline to 54.7 points.
+The manufacturing business activity index (ManufacturingPMI) in the US manufacturing sector fell to 54.3 points in February from 55.0 points a month earlier, according to data from Markit Economics, which calculates this indicator.
+Analysts surveyed expected a slight decline to 54.7 points

-The index of business activity (ServicesBusinessActivityIndex) in the US services sector went down from 55.6 points in January to 53.9 points in February.
-Although analysts had forecast a rise to 55.8 points, preliminary data from IHS Markit show.
+The Business Activity Index (ServicesBusinessActivityIndex) in the US service sector declined from 55.6 points in January to 53.9 points in February.
+Although analysts had predicted an increase to 55.8 points, preliminary data from IHS Markit shows.

-Thus, the slowdown in the services sector in February suggests that there is a significant decline in new orders, and this was the worst indicator in the last five months.
-The Services PMI in February is also at its lowest level since September 2016.
+Thus, the slowdown in growth rates in the services sector in February suggests that there is a significant decline in the volume of new orders, and this was the worst indicator in the last five months.
+The services business activity index in February is also at its lowest level since September 2016.

-“In February, we saw a sharp bounce back in the index of business activity in the manufacturing sector and in the service sector.
+"In February, we saw a sharp rebound in the manufacturing and services business activity indexes.
 This suggests that companies have become more cautious in their spending and investments.
-In general, the indices remain at the level and correspond to an economic growth of 2.5 % year-on-year in the first quarter," said Chris Williamson, chief economist at IHS Markit.
+Overall, the indices remain level and correspond to economic growth of 2.5 % year-over-year in the first quarter," said Chris Williamson, chief economist at IHS Markit.

-As previously reported, the PMI of the US services sector rose in September to 51.9 points.
-The Purchasing Managers Index (PMI) in the US services sector rose to 51.9 points in September 2016 from 51 points in August, according to preliminary data from IHS Markit.
+As previously reported, the US service sector PMI rose to 51.9 points in September.
+The Purchasing Managers Index (PMI) in the US services sector rose to 51.9 points in September 2016 from 51 points in August, preliminary data from IHS Markit show.

 An indicator below 50 points reflects a decrease in activity, above - an increase in activity.

-The growth of business activity in the services sector in September was the highest since April.
+The growth in business activity in the service sector in September was the highest since April.

-At the same time, the US services sector registered a decline in business confidence.
+At the same time, the US service sector recorded a decline in business confidence.

-"The services sector gave mixed signals in September, with faster growth in activity during the month offset by gloomy leading indicators.
-Although business activity posted the strongest gain since April, new business inflows slowed and employment growth was the weakest in three and a half years.
-Decline in optimism for over the coming year to near post-crisis lows cloud the outlook," said Chris Williamson, chief economist at IHS Markit.
+"The services sector showed mixed signals in September, with faster growth in activity during the month offset by gloomy leading indicators.
+While business activity posted its strongest gain since April, new business flows slowed and employment growth was the weakest in three and a half years.
+Optimism weakened "The outlook for next year is clouding the outlook to near post-crisis lows," said Chris Williamson, chief economist at IHS Markit.

-“Moreover, even despite the recent surge in activity, overall economic growth remains weak.
-If you add these results in the services sector to the data on industrial production, business activity indexes indicate that the economy is growing at an annualized rate of only about 1% in III quarter," the expert said.
+"Furthermore, even with the recent surge in activity, overall economic growth remains weak.
+When these services sector results are added to industrial production data, business activity indices indicate that the economy is growing at an annual rate of only about 1% in III quarter," the expert said.

 What are they talking about business activity indices

-However, the main disadvantage of building stock indices based on a continuous sample is the problem of liquidity.
+However, the main disadvantage of constructing stock indices based on a continuous sample is the problem of liquidity.
 The fact is that the last contract price is usually used to calculate the index.
-However, for some shares agreements may not be carried out for a long time, and the stock exchange index in such cases begins to “lag behind life”.
-If there are many such stocks, then the index becomes inertial and poorly meets the needs of investors.
+However, for some shares agreements may not be implemented for a long time, and the stock exchange index in such cases begins to “lag behind life.”
+If there are a lot of such shares, then the index becomes inertial and poorly meets the needs of investors.

-The third problem of building an exchange index is related to the fact that the situation on the market is constantly changing - bankruptcies, mergers and acquisitions occur, new organizations arise that rapidly increase capitalization.
-On the other hand, the longer the history of the index, the greater its value - it is possible to trace the reaction of the stock market in the past to certain events in different macroeconomic conditions, which gives good grounds for predicting further market movements.
-For this reason, a dilemma arises: if changes are made rarely, then the index begins to "lag behind the market", if often, the index "loses history", i.e., retaining its former name, it actually begins to reflect changes in another market sector.
-Therefore, from time to time, stock markets change the composition of the index - they withdraw some indices and introduce others to replace them.
-There are no formal criteria for changing the composition of the sample and taking into account ongoing changes in the market; in practice, these issues are resolved by the index calculation, with the involvement of authoritative experts.
+The third problem in constructing a stock index is related to the fact that the market situation is constantly changing - bankruptcies, mergers and acquisitions occur, new organizations emerge that are rapidly increasing their capitalization.
+On the other hand, the longer the history of the index, the greater its value - you can trace the reaction of the stock market in the past to certain events in different macroeconomic conditions, which provides good grounds for predicting further market movements.
+For this reason, a dilemma arises: if changes are made rarely, then the index begins to “lag behind the market,” if often, the index “loses history,” i.e., while maintaining the same name, it actually begins to reflect changes in another market sector.
+Therefore, from time to time, stock markets change the composition of the index - they remove some indices and introduce others in their place.
+There are no formal criteria for changing the composition of the sample and taking into account changes occurring in the market; in practice, these issues are resolved by those calculating the index, with the involvement of authoritative experts.

 Integral (composite) indices